 A common posture among the knights of the IoB — one that is more often clueless than disingenuous — is that the mooks are not important.

 That the knights are neither responsible for what the mooks do, nor accountable for the views held by mooks who fight under their banners.

 That the existence of mooks is merely a sort of unfortunate and unavoidable natural side effect, rather than the whole point.

 That the work of mining more mooks through senpai-notice-me marks of favor is innocent noblesse oblige toward an oppressed population that one reluctantly leads, rather than a profitable grievance mine that one lives off.

 That the excesses of one’s own mooks are both overstated and forgivable as crimes of temporary, misguided and justified exuberance, while those of the other side’s mooks embody the spiritual, if not biological, end of humanity.

-That they are engaged in high-minded cultural battles for the soul of society against dishonorable opposition fatally compromised by bad faith, while themselves only reluctantly entering the battlefield out of a sense of duty and bound by a code of reasonable, unbiased, balanced conduct, even if it means nobly marching to martyrdom.
+That they are engaged in high-minded cultural battles for the soul of society against dishonorable opposition fatally compromised by bad faith, while they are only reluctantly entering the battlefield out of a sense of duty and bound by a code of reasonable, unbiased, balanced conduct, even if it means nobly marching to martyrdom.